 The small village of Groomsport is equally charming with its seaside setting and Cockle Row thatched fishermen's houses.
-The cottages are home to a summer VIC with craft demonstrations and seasonal events.
+The cottages are home to a summer Visitor Information Centre with craft demonstrations and seasonal events.